tayyeba-ali/mileston4resumeByTayyebaAli-/README.md

 # Milestone 4 Resume add some new feature
-3- Milestone 3 (Dynamic Resume Builder): Ensure the form functionality is working.
-Submit a link to your live project and GitHub repository.
+4- Milestone 4 (Editable Resume): Make sure the resume is editable.
+Submit the updated code and live project link.